WGLab/Workshop_Annotation/README.md

 After installation, you can type `perl -v` to double check that Perl is indeed installed by the command above in the `annotation` environment.
 You should see a message like `This is perl 5, version 26, subversion 2 (v5.26.2) built for MSWin32-x64-multi-thread`.

-When using Windows, it is also highly recommended that you install the gzip-related tools (not required for this exercise itself, but useful if you want to explore more functionalities of ANNOVAR by downloading additing annotation packages).
+When using Windows, it is also highly recommended that you install the gzip-related tools (not required for this exercise itself, but can be useful if you want to explore more functionalities of ANNOVAR by downloading additional annotation packages).
 You can do `conda install -c msys2 m2-gzip` to install gzip.

 Now you can try switch back to the `base` environment (type `conda activate base` to do this), and type `perl -v`.
 You will see an error message now that this command is not recognized; in other words, Perl is only available in the `annotation` but not `base` environment.
 So this exercise shows how Conda manages software packages in an environment-dependent manner.